-- Should a development approval result in a reduction of capacity below the residential capacity needed to accommodate the remaining need for lower-income households, the City will identify sufficient sites to accommodate the shortfall. - Upon request by interested developers or the general public, the City will make the site inventory map and/or list available subject to reproduction costs. - The City will continue to pursue alternative options for meeting the RHNA through preservation, legislative changes, and regional cooperation.
-The City will periodically evaluate its funding availability and opportunities to pursue acquisition/rehabilitation of affordable housing projects and preservation of at-risk housing. - PP-A.2: Update the City's General Plan (including Land Use Element) and Zoning Ordinance.
-The City will incorporate changes in State law (particularly affordable housing, emergency shelters, and transitional/supportive housing) into the Land Use Element and Zoning Ordinance.
-This will involve allowing for increased densities in both residential and non-residential areas to adhere to RHNA requirements.
-Other General Plan elements will be updated to ensure consistency with the updated Housing and Land Use Elements, as well as the Zoning Ordinance. - PP-A.3: Residential Overlays in Non-Residential Areas: The City will establish zoning overlays to allow for multifamily residential in nonresidential areas (which may include properties designated for religious institutions and schools) to provide flexibility in land use and development standards, including mixed-use developments.
+- Should a development approval result in a reduction of capacity below the residential capacity needed to accommodate the remaining need for lower-income households, the City will identify sufficient sites to accommodate the shortfall.
+Schedule of Action: As needed. - Upon request by interested developers or the general public, the City will make the site inventory map and/or list available subject to reproduction costs.-Schedule of Action: As requested. - The City will continue to pursue alternative options for meeting the RHNA through preservation, legislative changes, and regional cooperation.
+The City will evaluate its funding availability and opportunities to pursue acquisition/rehabilitation of affordable housing projects and preservation of at-risk housing.
+Schedule of Action: Annually at the time of the annual progress report preparation and as State and federal funding sources (such as grants) are announced. - PP-A.2: Update the City's General Plan (including Land Use Element) and Zoning Ordinance.
+The City will incorporate changes in State law (particularly affordable housing, employee housing, emergency shelters, and transitional/supportive housing, ADUs) into the Land Use Element and Zoning Ordinance by October 2024.
+This will involve allowing for increased densities or FAR in both residential and non-residential areas to adhere to RHNA requirements.
+Other General Plan elements will be updated to ensure consistency with the updated Housing and Land Use Elements, as well as the Zoning Ordinance.
+Schedule of action: By October 2024. - PP-A.3: Residential Overlays in Non-Residential Areas: The City will establish zoning overlays to allow for multifamily residential in nonresidential areas (which may include properties designated for religious institutions and schools) to provide flexibility in land use and development standards, including mixed-use developments.
+These flexible standards shall be directed toward meeting the physical, social, and economic needs of the community.
+The City will adhere to the requirements of California Government Code, Section 65583.2, subdivisions (h) and (i), as part of the rezoning program, including applicable by-right provisions, and the residential overlay zones in nonresidential areas will allow for densities of 30 units/acre, allow for 100 percent% residential use, and will require residential use to occupy 50 percent% of floor area on mixed use projects.
+Schedule of Action: RRezoning shall be completed during the General Plan Update process by October 2024.
 These flexible standards shall be directed toward meeting the physical, social, and economic needs of the community. - PP-A.4: Encourage the Subdivision of Sites that Are 10 or More Acres.
 The City will encourage the subdivision of sites that are 10 acres or more to provide more opportunities for development of affordable housing, which the HCD has determined is more feasible on sites between 0.5 and 10 acres in size.
+Schedule of Action: City staff will coordinate with property owners of large sites (both public and private) on an annual and ongoing basis.